You’re a good person. I’m a good person.

 Over the years when I’ve met readers for the first time, they’ve said, “I feel like I know you!”

-That reaction happens because somehow my work at Big Brand System has connected with them.
+That reaction happens because somehow my work through my online business and this website has connected with them.

 Genuine connection in the virtual environment takes time.
 It’s not simple or easy.